When to Water Your Garden During Winter

-Western ecosystems rely on winter snowfall as a crucial part of their yearly water supply.
-However, when the weather seems a bit uncooperative in the precipitation department, and there are higher than normal daytime temperatures—producing more rapid transpiration— your garden may be in need of some healthy watering.
+Ecosystems rely on winter snowfall as a crucial part of their yearly water supply, particularly in the west.
+However, when the weather seems a bit uncooperative in the precipitation department, and there are higher than normal daytime temperatures—producing more rapid transpiration— your garden may be in need of some healthy winter watering.

 So what is healthy winter watering?
 Remember these basic tips: